cuturic01/cuturic01/README.md

 ### Notable University Projects

 Most of my university projects are collaborative efforts completed with colleagues.
-You can find our shared repositories at [Three Amigos Coding](https://github.com/ThreeAmigosCoding)
+You can find our shared repositories at [Three Amigos Coding](https://github.com/ThreeAmigosCoding).
+Some of them include:

 - **Cabby** – A ride-hailing app that uses the Google Maps API for optimal pathfinding and ride scheduling.
   Built with **Java Spring Boot** and **Angular**.